rackerlabs/docs-cloud-identity/api-docs/dev-guide/authentication-info/authentication-ref/svccat-response-object.rst

 .. important::
    Use service type as the primary value for locating a service.
 If multiple endpoints of the same service type exist in the same region, use service name as the tiebreaker.
-   See :ref:Suggested workflow for processing a :ref:Service Catalog response <auth-svccat-workflow>.
+   See :ref:`Suggested workflow for processing a Service Catalog <auth-svccat-workflow>`.

 .. _auth-resp-svccat-endpoint-obj-attribs: